soyrice/recoder/README.md

 # recoder
-Standardize and map future land use/land cover data
+Standardize and map future land use data

 # Summary